tianhaishun/SoftwareTestingMasterclass/README.md

 Pick a simple software application or feature and write down how you would apply each of the above testing techniques.

 ---
+Black-Box Testing Techniques

+Black-box testing is a method of testing where the tester doesn't know the internal workings of the system.
+Testers only focus on the input and the output, not how the application processes data.
+Black-box testing primarily focuses on the functionality of the system.

+Example
+Let's consider a simple web form where a user needs to register by inputting their name, email, and password.
+In black-box testing, you would only test the functionality, such as checking if a user can successfully register with valid inputs, or if the form correctly rejects invalid inputs (such as a malformed email or a too-short password).

+Exercise
+Find a web form (it could be a login form, a sign-up form, a contact form, etc.) and perform black-box testing.
+Write down the steps you took, the test results, and any issues you found.

+White-Box Testing Techniques

+White-box testing is a method of testing where the tester knows the internal structure and implementation of the system.
+White-box testing primarily focuses on testing the program structure and internal paths.

+Example
+Consider a function in a program that calculates the factorial of a number.
+In white-box testing, you would test the function by providing various inputs and checking if the outputs are correct.
+You would also inspect the code to ensure that it correctly calculates the factorial and that there are no logical errors.

+Exercise
+Find a simple function or method in a program and perform white-box testing.
+Write down the steps you took, the test results, and any issues you found.

+Grey-Box Testing Techniques

+Grey-box testing is a method of testing that is a blend of black-box and white-box testing.
+In grey-box testing, the tester has partial knowledge about the internal structure of the system.

+Example
+Consider a web application that you are testing.
+You have access to the database schema, but not the actual code of the application.
+You could perform grey-box testing by using the database schema to create tests that ensure data integrity, while also testing the functionality of the application as in black-box testing.

+Exercise
+Think of a scenario where you could perform grey-box testing.
+Describe the scenario, what you would test, and how you would test it.

+Static vs Dynamic Testing

+Static testing and dynamic testing are two different methods of testing.
+Static testing primarily focuses on the static structure of the program, such as code reviews or static code analysis.
+Dynamic testing focuses on the behavior of the program during runtime.

+Example
+Consider a program that you are developing.
+You could perform static testing by doing a code review and using a static code analysis tool like SonarQube.
+You could then perform dynamic testing by running the program and providing various inputs to check if the outputs are correct.

+Exercise
+Find a program or codebase and perform both static and dynamic testing.
+Write down the steps you took, the test results, and any issues you found.

+Manual vs Automated Testing

+Manual testing and automated testing are two different methods of testing.
+Manual testing requires human effort, whereas automated testing uses tools or scripts to execute tests.

+Example
+Consider a web application that you are testing.
+You could perform manual testing by manually interacting with the application and checking if it behaves as expected.
+You could then perform automated testing by writing and running automated test scripts using a tool like Selenium.

+Exercise
+Think of a scenario where you could perform both manual and automated testing.
+Describe the scenario, what you would test, and how you would test it.

+Black-Box Testing Techniques

+Black-box testing is a method of testing where the tester doesn't know the internal workings of the system.
+Testers only focus on the input and the output, not how the application processes data.
+Black-box testing primarily focuses on the functionality of the system.

+Example
+Let's consider a simple web form where a user needs to register by inputting their name, email, and password.
+In black-box testing, you would only test the functionality, such as checking if a user can successfully register with valid inputs, or if the form correctly rejects invalid inputs (such as a malformed email or a too-short password).

+Exercise
+Find a web form (it could be a login form, a sign-up form, a contact form, etc.) and perform black-box testing.
+Write down the steps you took, the test results, and any issues you found.

+White-Box Testing Techniques

+White-box testing is a method of testing where the tester knows the internal structure and implementation of the system.
+White-box testing primarily focuses on testing the program structure and internal paths.

+Example
+Consider a function in a program that calculates the factorial of a number.
+In white-box testing, you would test the function by providing various inputs and checking if the outputs are correct.
+You would also inspect the code to ensure that it correctly calculates the factorial and that there are no logical errors.

+Exercise
+Find a simple function or method in a program and perform white-box testing.
+Write down the steps you took, the test results, and any issues you found.

+Grey-Box Testing Techniques

+Grey-box testing is a method of testing that is a blend of black-box and white-box testing.
+In grey-box testing, the tester has partial knowledge about the internal structure of the system.

+Example
+Consider a web application that you are testing.
+You have access to the database schema, but not the actual code of the application.
+You could perform grey-box testing by using the database schema to create tests that ensure data integrity, while also testing the functionality of the application as in black-box testing.

+Exercise
+Think of a scenario where you could perform grey-box testing.
+Describe the scenario, what you would test, and how you would test it.

+Static vs Dynamic Testing

+Static testing and dynamic testing are two different methods of testing.
+Static testing primarily focuses on the static structure of the program, such as code reviews or static code analysis.
+Dynamic testing focuses on the behavior of the program during runtime.

+Example
+Consider a program that you are developing.
+You could perform static testing by doing a code review and using a static code analysis tool like SonarQube.
+You could then perform dynamic testing by running the program and providing various inputs to check if the outputs are correct.

+Exercise
+Find a program or codebase and perform both static and dynamic testing.
+Write down the steps you took, the test results, and any issues you found.

+Manual vs Automated Testing

+Manual testing and automated testing are two different methods of testing.
+Manual testing requires human effort, whereas automated testing uses tools or scripts to execute tests.

+Example
+Consider a web application that you are testing.
+You could perform manual testing by manually interacting with the application and checking if it behaves as expected.
+You could then perform automated testing by writing and running automated test scripts using a tool like Selenium.

+Exercise
+Think of a scenario where you could perform both manual and automated testing.
+Describe the scenario, what you would test, and how you would test it.
 ## Update Log

 ### Update 1 - 8-2-2023